Answers to questions our patients frequently ask… or should be asking!

 Why the retainer with the wire?

 There are many ways to maintain the alignment of the teeth and there are pros and cons for each of the methods.
-For the large majority of cases, I believe that removable Hawley retainers (plastic behind the teeth and a wire across the front of the teeth) are the best method for keeping the teeth straight.
+For the large majority of cases, removable Hawley retainers (plastic behind the teeth and a wire across the front of the teeth) are the best method for keeping the teeth straight.
 Each case is evaluated to determine what is appropriate for that case.
 Should you have any questions or concerns regarding your child’s retainers, please let us know.

 How long do we have to wear the retainer?